 - Meditate on how it feels to be playing out this dream.
 Close your eyes and visualise yourself in this dream.
 If you wish to be a CEO of a firm, imagine yourself in every little detail.
 Observe the emotions and the energy level that is evoked within you when you imagine.
 There is an elevated sense of energy and a rejuvenated feeling.
 If this feels silly, allow those feelings to reside and do it anyway.
 Visualisation is a powerful tool.
 All great artists, scientists and people in all professions use it.
 Michelangelo said something beautiful on this (see quote below).

 - Actions, tools, teachers and methods can be easily obtained in today’s connected world.
 This is an easy part which flows naturally from you, once you fix your intentions and your dreams.
 This is an effortless path.
-There is not real need for discipline.
+There is no real need for discipline.
 The only discipline you need is to constantly keep coming back to your dream, your desire.

 “The sculpture is already complete within the marble block, before I start my work.
 It is already there, I just have to chisel away the superfluous material.”From Goodreads. https://tinyurl.com/yc7sv6mb

 Recognize your dreams.
 This requires courage.
 If fear comes up, understand this is natural.
 We aren’t used to honoring our innate desires.
 Take your time.
-Be compassionate to yourself.
+Be compassionate with yourself.
 But honor your desires.
 This is the first step to giving yourself permission to dream.
 Keep visiting your dreams, until you recognize the strong emotions behind them.
 Feeling these emotions is extremely important.
 Dreaming is not a mere mental exercise.
 This is what is meant in the Indian tradition as Kama Yoga or the Yoga of desiring.
 We sharpen our ability to desire, and it becomes a channel for self-expression and mastery.